 An entity that wishes to employ individuals who are licensed or authorized to provide professional services must submit the waiver application and all supporting information, as outlined below.
-This includes attestations of moral character from each officer, trustee or director of the entity and, if the entity provides services in more than one site, an application for additional setting(s).
+This includes attestations of moral character from each officer, trustee or director of the entity and, if the entity provides services in more than one site, an application for an additional setting(s).

-Education Law Section 6503-a requires entities to submit an application on or before February 1, 2012.
+Education Law section 6503-a requires entities to submit an application on or before February 1, 2012.
 The Department will complete an initial review and notify the applicant whether additional information is required to complete the evaluation of the application.
-The law requires SED to approve or deny the application within 90 days after determining that the application is complete.
+The law requires the Department to approve or deny the application within 90 days after determining that the application is complete.
 If the application is approved, the Department will issue a waiver to the entity; if the application is denied, the entity must stop providing professional services.

 Are there entities that do not require a waiver under the law?

-The law clarifies that certain entities are authorized to employ licensed professionals to provide services that would otherwise be restricted under Title VIII of the Education Law.
+Certain entities are authorized to employ licensed professionals to provide services that would otherwise be restricted under Title VIII of the Education Law.
 These include:

 - any entity operated under an operating certificate appropriately issued in accordance with article 16, 31, or 32 of the mental hygiene law, article 28 of the public health law, or comparable procedures by a New York state or federal agency, political subdivision, municipal corporation, or local government agency or unit, in accordance with the scope of the authority of such operating certificate.
 This would include public hospitals, psychiatric centers, substance abuse programs, or similar entities;